-Anti-takeover provisions in our Certificate of Incorporation, our Bylaws and under Ontario law may make it more difficult and expensive for us to be acquired in a transaction that is not approved by our Board of Directors.
-Some of the provisions in our Certificate of Incorporation and Bylaws include: limitation on stockholder actions; advance notification requirements for director nominations and actions to be taken at stockholder meetings; and the ability to issue additional shares by action of our Board of Directors.
+Some of the provisions in our Certificate of Incorporation and Bylaws, designed to ensure all shareholders are treated equally and fairly include: limitation on stockholder actions; advance notification requirements for director nominations and actions to be taken at stockholder meetings; and the ability to issue additional shares by action of our Board of Directors.
+Certain of these anti-takeover provisions and those under Ontario law may make it more difficult and expensive for us to be acquired in a transaction that is not approved by our Board of Directors.
 These provisions could discourage an acquisition attempt or other transaction in which stockholders could receive a premium over the current market price for the common stock.